UrbanTwin: Synthetic Roadside LiDAR Datasets: UrbanTwin Dataset Generation and Description

 \textbf{Sensor Modeling}: In the simulation, the virtual lidar sensors were configured to match the real sensor specifications from the target datasets.
 These specifications include the number of channels, angular resolution, field of view, frame rate, point rate, and measurement range.
 Sensor placement parameters, including lateral offset from center, height, and tilt, were also aligned with real deployment configurations, enabling a fine match in point density distributions.

-\textbf{Dynamic Content and Annotation}: The dynamic elements in our datasets, such as types of road-users (cars, trucks, cyclists, etc.), are generated stochastically, and therefore, do not reproduce the real trajectories of the real-world actors.
-However, their behavior is based on the traffic rules and physics based interactions modeled in our custom maps for CARLA.
-The simulations include randomized but realistic traffic patterns introducing contrast in object positions, motions, and occlusion scenarios.
-Each frame is annotated with 3D bounding-boxes, object IDs, and semantic tags supporting tasks such as object detection, tracking, and scene understanding.
+\textbf{Dynamic Content and Annotation}: The dynamic elements in our datasets are generated stochastically.
+While they do not reproduce the exact historical trajectories (trajectory replay) of the real-world actors (e.g., cars, trucks, cyclists, etc.), their behavior is constrained by the real-world lane topology, traffic signal phases, and physics-based interactions modeled in our custom CARLA maps.
+This stochastic approach serves as a form of data augmentation, generating unique interaction scenarios that statistically conform to the real site while providing scene diversity.
+Each generated point cloud frame is annotated with 3D bounding-boxes, object IDs, and semantic tags supporting tasks such as object detection, tracking, and scene understanding.